MiguelMJ/Answerable/README.md

 </p>

-Answerable helps you find questions to answer, based on your Stack Overflow activity.
+Answerable helps you find questions to answer on Stack Overflow.

 **Preview**